-Malta's scores assessing the Conceptual Model in Scoreboard 3 show a good performance in the implementation of recommendations associated with internal information sources and services, base registries, security and privacy and open data.
+Source: European Interoperability Framework Monitoring Mechanism 2022 Malta's scores assessing the Conceptual Model in Scoreboard 3 show a good performance in the implementation of recommendations associated with internal information sources and services, base registries and open data.
 However, some improvements can be made in implementing recommendations related to the conceptual model itself, as well as with regards to external information sources and services.
 Precisely, the lack of a common scheme for interconnecting loosely coupled service components and putting in place the necessary infrastructure for establishing and maintaining public services (Conceptual Model - Recommendation 35) hinders the overall Maltese score on the conceptual model.
-Additionally, the use of external information sources and services while developing public services could improve the score on the external information sources and services and services category (External information sources and services - Recommendation 45).
+Additionally, the use of external information sources and services while developing public services could improve the score on the external information sources and services category (External information sources and services - Recommendation 45).